 OPC plays a significant role in aligning research with the information needs of management agencies.
-OPC-led partnerships between academic institutions and agencies, such as the ones created to map the state's entire seafloor and provide for a network of sensors that capture sea-surface currents, directly address coastal and ocean management needs of multiple agencies.
-Further, the OPC partners with OST to identify crosscutting and emerging priority information needs in collaboration with the OPC-SAT and relevant agencies.
-These priorities will inform the development of targeted, synthetic research products that identify and bundle current scientific understanding, as well as advance agencies goals by providing decision-support.
+OPC-led partnerships between academic institutions and agencies, such as the ones created to map the state's entire seafloor and provide for a network of sensors that capture seasurface currents, directly address coastal and ocean management needs of multiple agencies.
+Further, the OPC has partnered partners with OST to develop an ongoing process for determining identify crosscutting and emerging priority information needs, known as the Management Research and Information Prioritization Process (MRIPP).
+The in collaboration with the OPC-SAT and relevant agencies.
+These priorities will inform the development of targeted, synthetic research products that identify and bundle current scientific understanding, as well as reveal gaps in our understanding, will advance agencies goals by providing decision-support.
+Throughout the next five years, MRIPP will serve as an important mechanism for coordinating scientific effort with management needs, allowing OPC to efficiently and strategically apply resources to fill the greatest information requirements across agencies.

-Objective 2.1: Identify high priority management information needs.
+Objective 2.1.2: Identify high priority management information needs.

-- In partnership with OST and others, determine and prioritize information needs of state agencies. - Support agency decision making with scientific syntheses that serve their information needs. - Provide leadership by writing letters and resolutions, convening workshops and panels, and drawing upon the expertise of the OPC-SAT.
+• In partnership with OST and others, promote an ongoing process of determining and prioritizing prioritize information needs of state agencies.

+- Support agency decision making with scientific syntheses that serve their information needs. - Provide leadership by writing letters and resolutions, convening workshops and panels, and drawing upon the expertise of the OPC-SAT.